-The TWP brand of exterior wood and deck stain has been around for over 2 decades.
-It is the only registered EPA wood preservative on the market today.
+The TWP brand of exterior wood and deck stain has been around for over 2 decades. the TWP 1500 is the only registered EPA wood preservative on the market today.
 It is made using only the best quality raw materials to offer superior wood protection.
-TWP Total Wood Preservative comes in several different series of formula.
+TWP Total Wood Preservative/Protectant comes in several different series of formulas.
 Knowing the differences can help you to make a more informed decision.

 TWP 100 Series Stain

-The TWP 100 Series is the original formula of deck stain and preservative.
-It is EPA registered and contains an exclusive blend, which protects wood from becoming damaged.
+The TWP 100 Series is the original formula of deck stain and Protectant.
+It is an exclusive blend, which protects wood from becoming damaged.
 This particular series of TWP wood stain has been respected for over 25 years.

-TWP 100 Series Wood Preservative penetrates wood to enhance its natural color.
+TWP 100 Series Wood Protectant penetrates wood to enhance its natural color.
 It comes in 6 varieties of wood tones.
-It will prevent the wood from turning gray by blocking out harmful sunrays and has exceptional water shedding properties.
+It will prevent the wood from turning gray by blocking out harmful sunrays and has exceptional water-shedding properties.

 The 100 series is not prone to mold or mildew and is best used on wood siding, decks, fences, and hardwoods.